seonghyun26/seonghyun26-gdl-post/_posts/2025-05-28-boltzmann-generator.md

   }
 ---

-This post goes over the basic of Boltzmann distribution and generative models learning them.
+## Introduction

+Boltzmann Generators (BG) have emerged as powerful generative models that bridge statistical mechanics and deep learning.
+These innovative tools address the fundamental challenge of sampling molecular configurations efficiently from complex, high-dimensional energy landscapes.
+In this post, we provide an in-depth overview of molecular systems, the Boltzmann distribution, and how Boltzmann Generators learn and generate configurations adhering to this distribution.
+Furthermore, we explore recent advancements, particularly Transferable Boltzmann Generators (TBG), highlighting improvements in sampling efficiency and generalizability across diverse molecular systems.

 ## Molecular systems and the Boltzmann distribution

+> Goal: sampling in high-dimensional energy landscapes

-In this post, we consider a molecular systems consisting of $$N$$ atoms, where the positiosn of each atoms is denoted as $$ x \in \mathbb{R}^{3N} $$.
+Consider a molecular system consisting of $$N$$ atoms, where the configuration of each atom is represented by coordinates $$x \in \mathbb{R}^{3 N}$$.
+In statistical mechanics, the equilibrium probability of observing a particular configuration  follows the Boltzmann distribution:

-The Boltzmann distribution refers to the probability distribution as follows:

 $$
   \mu(x) \sim \operatorname{exp} \big(-\frac{U(x)}{k_{B}T}\big)
 $$

-where $$ U(x)$$ denotes the potential energy of the system, $$k_{B}$$ the Boltzmann constant, and $$T$$ the temperature.
-Intuitively, molecular systems having low energy are likely to be observed than the ones having a high energy.
+where each symbol denotes the following.

+- $$U(x)$$: the potential energy associated with configuration

+- $$k_{B}$$: the Boltzmann constant

+- $$T$$: the temperature

+Intuitively, configurations with lower energy are more probable, whereas configurations with higher energy are exponentially less likely.
+While efficiently sampling from this distribution is crucial for understanding molecular behavior, thermodynamics, and reaction dynamics, samples with high energy makes this challenging.

+### Alanine Dipeptide

+For instance, consider the Ramachandran plot for Alanine Dipeptide, a simplified model peptide frequently studied in molecular dynamics.
+The Ramachandran plot illustrates energetically favorable regions (valleys) and unfavorable regions (mountains), visually representing the Boltzmann distribution in torsional angle space $$\phi$$ and $$\psi$$.

 ## Boltzmann generators (BG)

+> TL;DR configuration generation with invertible networks, trained with energy and samples.

 Boltzmann generators (BG) learns the Boltzmann distribution with the following main three components: